MARTIMM/raku-mongodb-driver/doc/Design/Design-software.md

 ## Activity of client

 Diagram shows that there is one process monitoring all servers.
 This is a singleton class.
-The results are retur
+The results are returned using an event like system.

 ```plantuml